Intel's Massive 18-core Core i9 Chip Starts a Bloody Battle For Enthusiast PCs

 Every time a new processor generation hit the market, the former generations got cheaper.
 Who cares about i9s, cheap i5s is what I want.
 Hell, even i7s might become a financially interesting option.

+Even if enthusiasts are dumb enough to buy the hype they must know in the back of their minds that nothing they use will support this, just like nothing supports the multi-core i5 and i7.

 Does the i9 come with a power station?
-(Score:2)
+(Score:1)

 i9 (Score:2)